HomeDocumentation

 You're ready to extract data from your first PDF or image.

-1. Drag and drop a PDF or image onto the Harp window
+1. Drag and drop a PDF or image onto the Harp window, or use the Add Files button

 For best results, use high-quality scans with clear text.
 Harp works with both text-based PDFs and scanned images.